netdata/netdata/packaging/installer/README.md

-By default, the `kickstart.sh` and `kickstart-static64.sh` download Netdata assets, like the precompiled binary and a few dependencies, using the system's internet connect, but you can also supply these files from the local filesystem.
+By default, the `kickstart.sh` and `kickstart-static64.sh` download Netdata assets, like the precompiled binary and a few dependencies, using the system's internet connection, but you can also supply these files from the local filesystem.

 First, download the required files.
 If you're using `kickstart.sh`, you need the Netdata tarball, the checksums, the go.d plugin binary, and the go.d plugin